 Most readers approach Soviet intelligence materials looking for intrigue: infiltration stories, double agents, Cold War drama.

-If you only read these texts, you collect fragments.
 If you learn to read doctrine, you see structure.
 And structure outlives ideology.

 What these documents are